joeax/svidget/packages/svidget/vibespec.md

 - `ParamBase`: Represents the base class for `Param` and `ActionParam`.
 - `Action`: Represents an action that can be invoked on a widget.
 - `ActionParam`: Represents an action param for an action.
-- `Event`: Represents an event emitted by a widget. (formerly called `EventDesc`)
+- `EventDesc`: Represents an event emitted by a widget.
 - `DOMQuery`: Represents a query result for DOM elements in the widget context.
 - `DOMItem`: Represents a single DOM element in the widget context.
-- `WidgetEvent`: Represents an event emitted.
-Subclass of `Event` that adds additional functionality.
-Contains a factory function (formerly DOMEvent).
+- `WidgetEvent`: Represents an event emitted. <!-- Subclass of `Event` that adds additional functionality.--> Contains a factory function (formerly DOMEvent).
 Derived from `svidget.event`.
 - `PageRoot`: Represents the main Svidget class for interacting with widgets on the web page.
-- `WidgetRoot`: Represents the main Svidget class for interacting with widgets in the widget context.
+- `WidgetRoot`: Represents the main Svidget class for interacting with widgets in the widget (SVG) context.

 #### Proxy Classes
 - `Proxy`: Represents a base proxy class in the web context.
 Contains all the base event registration logic.